I wasn't here for a few months. I'll try and be here more often.

 I'm grateful to whatever synapse failure that keeps me from recalling the crisp details of those years.
 In fact, most of what I know about that time has come from friends' recollections of my life.
 How one of them had to drag me to a diner because I hadn't eaten more than an egg roll in the previous few days.
 How my little brother froze the night he stayed in the hovel because the pilot light on the furnace would refuse to stay lit.
 How I would call and be whisked away to the paper office whenever my relationship took another odd corkscrew.
 It is the only real link that I have to these days.

-I think that she left me, but I distinctly remember moving out first.
-She was off on her new relationship with my ex-girlfriend, and I was like so much trash that had to go so she could get her security deposit.
+I think that they left me, but I distinctly remember moving out first.
+They were off on their new relationship that could only exist in my absence, and I was so much trash that had to go so they could get the security deposit back.
 I spent six months couch surfing across the Southern Tier of New York, working odd jobs and dragging my remaining belongings along with me.
 I lost my shit a little in this migrant worker/homeless state.
 The next thing that I knew, I was living in an apartment in Holland, hiding from the rest of the world.
 The new apartment was warm and safe, if a little bit short in the ceiling.

 My routine of retail job, spaghetti and chain smoking seemed to keep me from climbing out on the roof and screaming until someone called the police.
 People were telling me that it wasn't my fault, that she was the one that was crazy, but there's a secret in all of that truth.
 I was crazy.
 I was so crazy that I would come home from work and stare at the wall until it was time to go to work.
 I couldn't relate to other people, no matter how hard I tried: coworkers would wonder what was wrong with me, people would stick around for about a week before nervously backing away.
 All I wanted to do was crawl out of my head and never come back.